lukearp/Enterprise-Landing-Zone-Policies/vNET-Hub-and-Spoke-Deployments/README.md

 The Deploy-vNet-Spoke will deploy a Virtual Network and then peer to a Hub Virtual Network with Gateway Transit configured.

 All Subnets defined in the policy will have Network Security Groups created, except for special subnets used for Gateways, Firewalls, and Bastion Hosts.

+The Deploy-SitetoSite-VPN will configure a Local Network Gateway and Connection object linked to your Virtual Network Gateway.
+It allows you to configure all your Phase1 and Phase2 settings aswell as enable BGP.
+This Policy will only work on Standard tier or above Virtual Network Gateway.

 # How to use these Policies?